-(i) Tavar\'e \cite{tavare84} has a different proof of the above formula for the Wright-Fisher model where the coefficients $b_m(t)$ are themselves linked to transition probabilities of a pure death process in $\mathbb{Z}^+\cup \{\infty\}$.
-Our formula above establishes a Laplace transform representation of the same probabilities, which might have an interest.
+\begin{remarks*} (i) Tavar\'e~\cite{tavare84} gives a different proof of the above formula for the Wright--Fisher model, where the coefficients $b_m(t)$ are themselves linked to transition probabilities of a pure death process in $\mathbb{Z}^+\cup\{\infty\}$.
+Our formula above establishes a Laplace transform representation of the same probabilities, which might be of some interest.

-(ii) The transition density function for the Wright-Fisher model, as derived by Griffiths, has exactly the same form for all nonnegative values of $(\delta_1, \ldots, \delta_n)$.
-It should be possible by extending our methods to get rid of assumptions on the parameters.
-But it is not immediate and requires some more work.
-We do not pursue it here since the VSM models naturally assume that $\sum_{i=1}^n \delta_i > 1$, which corresponds to the fact that the entire equity market never hits zero.
+(ii) The transition density function for the Wright--Fisher model, as derived by Griffiths, has exactly the same form for all nonnegative values of $(\delta_1, \ldots, \delta_n)$.
+It should be possible, by extending our methods, to eliminate assumptions on the parameters.
+However, it is not immediate and requires further work.
+We do not pursue this here since the VSM models naturally assume that $\sum_{i=1}^n \delta_i > 1$, which corresponds to the fact that the entire equity market never hits zero.\vadjust{\goodbreak}

-(iii) There is an interest in determining whether the market weights in equilibrium exhibit power-law decay.
-That is to say, the $i$th largest market weight $\mu_i$ is proportional to $i^{-\gamma}$, for some positive $\gamma$.
-This is empirically observed, and can be proved in the case of certain models.
-See Chatterjee \& Pal \cite{chatpal} for more motivation and references and some results involving the Poisson-Dirichlet families of point processes with parameters $(\alpha,0)$ where this indeed takes place.
+(iii) There is an interest in determining whether the market weights in equilibrium exhibit power-law decay (i.e., the $i$th largest market weight $\mu_i$ is proportional to $i^{-\gamma}$ for some positive $\gamma$).
+This is empirically observed and can be proven in the case of certain models; see Chatterjee and Pal~\cite{chatpal} for further motivation, references and some results involving the Poisson--Dirichlet families of point processes with parameters $(\alpha ,0)$ where this indeed takes place.
 However, there does not appear to be such a possibility for the VSM models.
-The finite-dimensional invariant distribution have been identified in Proposition \ref{vsmproof} to be the Dirichlet distributions.
-Under standard \text{Poisson convergence} assumptions, the point process of the order statistics of Dirichlet distributions converge to the Poisson-Dirichlet's with parameters $(0,\beta)$, for some positive $\beta$, which do not exhibit power-law decay.
+The finite-dimensional invariant distributions have been identified in Proposition \ref {vsmproof} as Dirichlet distributions.
+Under standard Poisson convergence assumptions, the point processes of the order statistics of Dirichlet distributions converge to Poisson--Dirichlet processes with parameters $(0,\beta)$ for some positive $\beta$, which do not exhibit power-law decay. \end{remarks*}